Ian McIntosh

-McIntosh never played for his country as a player but became acquainted with coaching in the 1970s under the tutelage of the then Welsh Rugby Union coaching director Ray Williams.
+McIntosh never played for his country (Rhodesian national rugby union team) as a player, but became acquainted with coaching in the 1970s under the tutelage of the then Welsh Rugby Union coaching director Ray Williams.

+When his coaching career ended, McIntosh was a Springbok selector for 13 years and he also served as a mentor for numerous South African national coaches in the senior and junior ranks.
+He also stayed in touch with the game through his involvement with the South African Rugby Legends Association (SARLA).

+In 2013 Ian McIntosh became the first South African and the first Durban North resident to win the IRB’s Vernon Pugh Award for Distinguished Service, recognising his achievement in changing the face of rugby in South Africa.

+McIntosh died from cancer on 5 April 2023, at the age of 84.

 Teams Coached

 National

-He later took charge of the former Zimbabwe national rugby union team, although his biggest achievement to date was taking charge of the South African national side.
+McIntosh later took charge of the former Zimbabwe national rugby union team, although his biggest achievement to date was taking charge of the South African national side.

-The year before the 1995 World Cup he was sacked as national coach following a series defeat to the All Blacks in New Zealand in mid-1994.
+The year before the 1995 World Cup, he was sacked as national coach following a series defeat to the All Blacks in New Zealand in mid-1994.
 In October of that year, Kitch Christie accepted an offer to take over from McIntosh.